PickledDog/vgavt1593/README.md

 Details about the terminal itself are covered by Marco's project (this remix largely just changes the form factor).
 For detailed information, see his [project page](https://github.com/maccasoft/propeller-vt100-terminal).

 ## Serial interfaces
-Connection to a computer is provided through a FTDI-style pin header, wired to the same pinout.
+Connection to a computer is provided through an FTDI-style pin header, wired to the same pinout.
 Specifically, it is wired as a DTE (just like an FTDI dongle), so it can be wired directly to a DTE (like an SC131).
 A second *passthrough* port is provided to permit a PC connection to the same computer.
 This passthrough port is wired as a DTE, so FTDI cables can be connected directly.
 An AND gate mixes the terminal and passthrough connections together, so both can be used simultaneously.
 Transmitting from both at the same time with send gibberish; in testing this is relatively rare, and XMODEM at least will retransmit if this happens.

 ## Usage
 This terminal lets you use your SC131 (or other retrocomputer) standalone, without dependency on another computer.
 In addition, a modern computer can be connected to the passthrough port as needed.
 This is useful for sending files over XMODEM, for example.